codingstudentJan/TradingAssignmentWP/README.md

 Our website offers the option to sell or buy your equities.
 To do so, follow these steps:
 1. Select “Paper Trading” in the navigation bar above
 2. Upon selecting different trading criteria such as symbol to trade or quantity, make sure to click “execute trade” to submit

+### 5. Account & Order Information
+To see the overview of your closed or open orders, as well as other account details, please complete the following steps:
+1. Select “Account Details” from the navigation bar
+2. An overview of your account details will be displayed as below
+3. An overview display of your open orders is also possible, by clicking the according navigation register “Open Orders”
+4. An overview display of your closed orders is also possible, by clicking the according navigation register “Closed Orders”
+5. You may also see the positions, what the average starting price was and what the current price is.
+An overview is display upon clicking the register “Positions”